Soluna: Further projects

-Lopez has been featured on Charmed, South of Nowhere, The Suite Life of Zack & Cody and CSI: Crime Scene Investigation.
+Lopez has appeared on TV shows Charmed, South of Nowhere, The Suite Life of Zack & Cody and CSI: Crime Scene Investigation.
 She also serves as a host on the SiTV show "The Drop."
 She has wrapped small roles in "Hollywood Kills" and "The Boys and Girls Guide to Getting Down" satirical documentary.
 Also in 2006, Lopez launched her own solo music MySpace page.
 No music had premiered, however Lopez stated she was working on both English and Spanish solo albums.
 In August 2007, Lopez confirmed she signed to Cash Money Records.
 She appeared on the cover of Nuestro Mundo Magazine's January 2007 issue.

 Awards

 In February 2003, Soluna won an award for Best New Pop Artist at the Los Heraldos Awards in Mexico.
 They were also nominated for two International Dance Awards in 2002: Best New Dance Artist Group, and Best Latin Dance Track for "Monday Mi Amor.